qdrant/coach/README.md

 - `collection_snapshot_churn`: drill that keeps on creating and deleting the same collection snapshot.
 - `toggle_indexing`: drill that toggles indexing once it is populated.
 - `high_concurrency`: drill that performs high concurrency requests on a collection.
+- `large_retrieve`: drill that retrieves a large number of points on a collection.

 ## usage